GOP Rep. Steve King compares his rebuke to Jesus' suffering

 King later backtracked in a statement at the time, saying, "I reject white nationalism.
 I reject white supremacy.
 It's not part of any of my ideology.
 I reject anyone who carries that ideology."`

-He also faced a backlash this past March after he told constituents at a town hall that victims of Hurricane Katrina pleaded for help from the government in contrast to residents of his home state of Iowa who "take care of each other."
+He also faced a backlash in March after he told constituents at a town hall that victims of Hurricane Katrina pleaded for help from the government in contrast to residents of his home state of Iowa who "take care of each other."